 2. Keep it short.

-I actually read this tip in Ruth Soukup’s book, How to Blog for Profit Without Selling Your Soul.
+I actually read this tip in Ruth Soukup’s book, How to Blog for Profit Without Selling Your Soul (affiliate link).
 She recommends writing your daily to-do list on a sticky note.
 This method helps you keep your list short and helps you be honest with yourself about how much you can really accomplish in a single day.
 I highly recommend you try this trick yourself.
 Don’t cheat by writing your tasks super small, though!

 3. Schedule a brain dump once a week.

 How do our to-do lists get so long in the first place?
 We dump everything we can remember onto them.
-This technique has some merit, but it shouldn’t be put on a your daily task list.
+This technique has some merit, but it shouldn’t be put on your daily task list.
 Instead, schedule a brain dump once a week to make a note of anything that’s rattling around in your head or scribbled on a piece of paper.
 Review this list weekly to help you create your short daily to-do lists.

 4. Plan ahead.